shakacode/react_on_rails_pro/docs/add-stream-and-interactivity-to-rsc-page.md

 2. When the Posts component's async operation completes, the server sends another chunk with its rendered content.
 3. The browser progressively receives and renders these chunks, updating the page seamlessly.

 This streaming approach means users see content as soon as it's ready, rather than waiting for everything to load before seeing anything.
-The Suspense boundary ensures a smooth transition between the loading state and the final content.
+The `Suspense` boundary ensures a smooth transition between the loading state and the final content.

 You can observe this streaming behavior in your browser's network tab: the `rsc/ReactServerComponentPage` request will show multiple chunks arriving over time, each one adding more content to your page.

 ## Add Interactivity

 Let's add interactivity to the Posts component.
-Interactivity can be added to client components, so let's create a new client component that helps us to show or hide the post image.
-Let's call it `ToggleContainer`.
-It can receives any component as a child, it can toggle the visibility of the child component.
+Only client components can be interactive, so we'll create a new client component that helps us to show or hide the post image and call it `ToggleContainer`.
+It can receive any component as a child and toggle the visibility of the child component.

 ```js
 // app/javascript/components/ToggleContainer.jsx